pgpkg/pgpkg/docs/pages/manual.md

 ### REPL

-`--repl`: create a temporary database, perform a full migration, and then start an interactive `psql` shell.
+`--repl`: create a temporary database, perform a full migration, commit it, and then start an interactive `psql` session.
 The temporary database is dropped once you exit the shell.

 ## pgpkg schema